johnluetke/MonoTouch.Extensions/README.markdown

 About MonoTouch.Extensions
 ==========================

-This project is in no way endorsed by Novell or the MonoTouch team.
+This project is in no way endorsed by Xamarin.